rancher/dashboard/docusaurus/docs/extensions/extensions-configuration.md

 As touched on above, cluster and product information used to connect to the cluster and define navigation is determined from the route.
 Consequently, while extensions have a lot of control over their own routing, anything tied into one kubernetes cluster should be nested in `pages/c/_cluster`.

-> Note: All of the routes defined when setting up your Extension product (`product.js`) need to be defined as routes with the `addRoutes` method.
+> Note: All of the routes defined when setting up your Extension product (`product.ts`) need to be defined as routes with the `addRoutes` method.

 Within the `index.ts` in your root folder, where you define your extension configuration, you can just use the `addRoutes` extension method, such as: